GFK Dubočica: Supporters and rivalries

 Dubočica was traditionally known as the working-class club of Leskovac.
 During the interwar period the team had bitter rivalries with SK Momčilo and SK Josif, two club's which represented the local middle class.
 During this era the club also developed long-standing rivalries with teams from Niš, particularly Radnički and FK Vlasina from neighbouring Vlasotince.

 Dubočica's status improved significantly after World War II as most of its city rivals were disbanded by the Communists.
 Property and training grounds were allocated to Dubočica which became a prominent sporting institution for the youth of Leskovac.
 The club enjoyed a solid following whilst playing in the Yugoslav Second League during the golden era of the 1970s and 1980s, however, due to poor performance and the general state of Serbian football active support has dwindled.

 Dubočica is the oldest football club in Leskovac and still maintains a level of sympathy within the local community.
 A devoted ultras group known as "Leskovac Wolves" (Serbian Cyrillic: Вукови Лесковац), regularly support the team at home and away fixtures.

-Dubočica contest the Leskovac derby with fellow city rivals Sloga Leskovac and Lemind 1953.
-The club also maintains a rivalry with fellow south Serbian clubs Dinamo Vranje and Radnički Pirot.
+Dubočica contest the Leskovac derby with fellow city team Sloga Leskovac and Lemind 1953.
+The club also maintains rivalries with regional south Serbian clubs Radnički Niš, Radnički Pirot and Dinamo Vranje.